gwensypansy/scout-ai/README.md

 2. **Structured competitive briefs** — a PM declares "I'm designing a commenting system" and gets a cited, sectioned brief: approach taxonomy, permission models, UX patterns, known user complaints
 3. **Cross-industry inspiration** — surfacing analogous patterns from adjacent industries (how Dropbox handles permission inheritance as inspiration for a construction SaaS files tab)

-The full reasoning, personas, metrics targets, and open questions are in the <INSERT PRD>.

 ---